najam1997/CyberSecurityResearch/README.md

 - [✔️] Overviewed [reconnaissance tools](https://infosecwriteups.com/top-recon-tools-for-bug-bounty-hunters-fa655b8caf2e)
 - [⭕] https://gitlab.com/gitlab-org/gitlab/-/issues/452510
 ### Day 4:
-- [⭕] Researched on Shodan
+- [✔️] Researched on Shodan
 - [⭕] Read about [Stored XSS in diff](https://gitlab.com/gitlab-org/gitlab/-/issues/452510)
 ### Day 5:
-- [⭕] Researched on the reconnaissance for starting penetration testing.
+- [✔️] Researched on the reconnaissance for starting penetration testing.
 - [⭕]
 ### Day 6:
-- [⭕] Researched on the tool netlas.io, used for recon.
+- [✔️] Researched on the tool netlas.io, used for recon.
 - [⭕]
 ### Day 7:
-- [⭕]
+- [✔️] Researched on GAU and GAUplus for reconnaissance.
 - [⭕]
 ## Week 2 ():
 ### Day 8: